Mazda MX-5 Review 2025

 On average it achieves 103% of the official MPG figure

-Looking to buy a car that’ll put a smile on your face every time you drive it?
-The Mazda MX-5 will do just that.
-This affordable convertible is more fun to drive than any oversized SUV, while it won't necessarily cost a lot more to run than a future-proof electric car.
-The catch?
-It’s not all that practical, while the infotainment display is starting to look dated.
+If you're craving a car that’ll put a smile on your face every time you drive it, the Mazda MX-5 was the default choice long before it became the only affordable two-seater convertible on sale.
+It's more fun to drive than any oversized SUV and won't cost a huge amount to run, but there's a catch — even for a car of this type it's tight on space for people and their luggage.
+Ten minutes behind the wheel and you'll soon learn how to pack light.
 Read our full Mazda MX-5 review to find out why it’s one of the best sports cars you can buy.

-We actually quite like the entry-level 1.5-litre engine.
-With just 132PS, it's not that quick (on paper), but having to drop down a gear or two to accelerate out of a corner is all part of the MX-5 fun.
-You can really wring its neck and you’ll never be travelling at silly speeds, while the distinct exhaust note adds to the enjoyment.
+We really rate the entry-level 1.5-litre.
+With just 132PS at its disposal, it's not especially fast overall and would easily be out-dragged by a 2.5-tonne electric SUV, but dropping down a gear or two for brisker acceleration out of a corner is all part of the MX-5's charm.
+You can really wring its neck and you’ll never be travelling at silly speeds, while the raspy exhaust note adds to the enjoyment.

-Power goes to the rear wheels, allowing the front to handle going around corners.
-And it’s flipping brilliant at that – thanks to the sharp steering and near-perfect driving position.
-You’ll notice a small amount of body roll in stock form, but that adds to the enjoyment as you fling it around.
+In traditional sports car style, the Mazda MX-5's drive is sent to the rear wheels, allowing the fronts to concentrate on how it tackles corners — and it’s bloody brilliant at that, aided by plenty of communication through the wheel to your hands and a near-perfect driving position.
+There's a small amount of body roll though twistier bends, but that adds to the enjoyment as you fling it around.

-There aren’t any rear seats... or even a conventional glove box.
-There is a useful stowage box behind the seats, along with a few flimsy (and removal) cup holders.
-There's a distinct lack of space for storing your mobile phone, but that’s the price you pay for driving a back-to-basics sports car.
+There aren’t any rear seats... or even a conventional glove box, but there's a useful stowage box behind the seats, together with a pair of removal cupholders that require you to dislocate your shoulders to use while driving.
+There's a distinct lack of space for storing your mobile phone, sunglasses and other clutter, but that’s the price you pay for driving a back-to-basics sports car.

-The 127-litre boot means you'll have to pack lightly for a weekend away, but you might be surprised how many squishy things you can fit in there and still close the lid.
-We wouldn't recommend that approach with the weekly shop – things could soon get messy.
+Its 130-litre boot means you'll have to pack lightly for a weekend away but you might be surprised how many squishy things you can fit in there and still close the bootlid.
+Not that we'd recommend that approach with the weekly shop — things could soon get messy.

-An exceptional reliability record and a huge support network mean the Mazda MX-5 can be a brilliant used purchase, too.
+An exceptional reliability record and a huge support network mean the Mazda MX-5 can also be a brilliant used purchase.
+Just make sure you fit first.

 Mazda MX-5 handling and engines